Sensory processing disorder: Diagnosis

 Sensory processing disorder is accepted in the Diagnostic Classification of Mental Health and Developmental Disorders of Infancy and Early Childhood (DC:0-3R).
 It is not recognized as a mental disorder in medical manuals such as the ICD-10 or the DSM-5.

+There is not a single test to diagnose sensory processing disorder.
 Diagnosis is primarily arrived at by the use of standardized tests, standardized questionnaires, expert observational scales, and free-play observation at an occupational therapy gym.
 Observation of functional activities might be carried at school and home as well.

 Though diagnosis in most of the world is done by an occupational therapist, in some countries diagnosis is made by certified professionals, such as psychologists, learning specialists, physiotherapists and/or speech and language therapists.
 Some countries recommend to have a full psychological and neurological evaluation if symptoms are too severe.